Intergenerational Study on Aging (MIRA-iGeN): Building a platform for intergenerational research

 Why are we doing this research?

-The MIRA-iGeN team believes this research can help guide the development of programs that will give people a better quality of life and contribute to healthy aging.
-To do this, we need to understand what might cause differences in health and disease for people in different economic and social groups as they age.
-Researchers also hope to learn how the long-term effects of environmental and social factors may impact the health and well-being of a person’s children and grandchildren.
+The MIRA-iGeN team believes this research can help guide the development of programs that can improve people’s quality of life and support healthy aging.
+To do this, we need to understand what causes differences in health and disease among people from different economic and social backgrounds as they age.
+Researchers also hope to learn the long-term effects of environmental and social factors and how they may impact the health and well-being of a person’s children and grandchildren.

 What is unique about this study?

-There is a lot of interest in how the things we experience early in life can impact our health when we are older, but most studies have only looked at this within a single generation.
+There is a lot of interest in how early life experiences can impact our health later in life, but most studies have only looked at this within a single generation.

 Research suggests that biological, psychosocial, environmental, lifestyle, behavioural and other factors are shared between multiple generations of families.
-This is the first time in history that up to four generations of the same family may be living at the same time.
-This new opportunity will let us investigate health and aging across families to understand what factors impact our health, mobility, mental well-being and social participation.
+For the first time in history, up to four generations of the same family may be living at the same time.
+This gives us a unique opportunity to study health and aging across families to understand what factors affect our health, mobility, mental well-being and social participation.

 What we expect will come from this research?

-MIRA-iGeN research will help identify factors that are common across generations and the presence of health conditions such as cardiovascular disease, cancer, mental health disorders, diabetes and dementia.
-Knowing more about why some people develop a disease while others don’t, despite having risk factors (e.g., obesity), will help us move forward to more personalized prevention and personalized medicine approaches that may give people more years of healthy living.
+MIRA-iGeN research will help identify factors that are common across generations and their connection to health conditions such as cardiovascular disease, cancer, mental health disorders, diabetes, and dementia.
+Knowing more about why some people develop a disease while others don’t, even when they share risk factors (like obesity), will help us develop more personalized prevention strategies and treatments that may give people more years of healthy living.

 Who are we asking to be part of MIRA-iGeN?